lidofinance/docs/docs/integrations/aave/aip.md

 Slope 1: 8%
 Slope 2: 200%

-As stETH is more suited as collateral instead of a borrowing asset, we propose listing stETH on AAVE v2 market with borrowing disabled.
+As stETH is more suited as collateral instead of a borrowing token, we propose listing stETH on AAVE v2 market with borrowing disabled.

 ### Risk Assessment (as of time of ARC)